-I took the inspiration for this blog from Susan Sontag’s famous essay, “Against Interpretation,” in which she argued that modernity had wrought a critical establishment whose obsession with imputed meaning had blunted the sensuous and psychic experience that occurs when we personally encounter artistic creations.
-Our experience with art must always be a personal one, ultimately dependent upon our own individual intellect and sensitivity.
-As a corollary, this distinctly classical view holds that every piece of art is susceptible to a modern viewpoint.
+I took the inspiration for this blog from Susan Sontag’s famous essay, “Against Interpretation,” in which she argued that modernity had wrought a critical establishment whose obsession with imputed meaning had blunted the sensuous and psychic experience that occurs when we encounter artistic creations.
+Our experience with art must necessarily be a personal one, ultimately dependent upon our own individual intellect and sensitivity.
+As a corollary, this approach naturally holds that our experience of art is susceptible to evolving viewpoints, whether as the sublimated acts of misprision conceptualized by Harold Bloom, or by virtue of the multiple lenses that the progressing universes of art and culture afford us over time.

-Notwithstanding a desire to know the artwork without wearing the rose-colored glasses of a traditional or currently popular viewpoint, a critical appreciation of art can only come with “the vertigo of attention which bends the scholar’s back and blears the eye,” in George Steiner’s words.
-Critical appreciation often proves to be an enlightened way in which we amplify our own experience.
-Thus, commentary is important.
-As Sontag said:
+Notwithstanding our desire to know the artwork intimately, without having to wear the rose-colored glasses of any traditional or currently popular critical viewpoint, a comprehensive appreciation of art can only come (in George Steiner’s words) with “the vertigo of attention which bends the scholar’s back and blears the eye.”
+Any intellection that bears upon an our individual interactions with the work of art has value, so critical commentary is important to this process.
+But the emphasis of these investigations should always be to enhance our experience, as Sontag said:

 Transparence is the highest, most liberating value in art–and in criticism–today.
 Transparence means experiencing the luminousness of the thing itself, of things being what they are . . . . * * *